 Class rolls are kept in accordance with the ACT Department of Education Policy.
 A written explanation is required whenever a student has been absent.
 This may be done by email, to email@example.com.

 If a student is going to be late to school or absent it would be appreciated if a phone call could be made to the school office on 6142 1640.

 Parents/carers must sign a book at the office when taking students in or out of the school in school hours.
 If students are late to school they must be signed in at the office by their parents.

 After School Care

 Out of School Hours Care

 Before and after school care is provided by Our Place.
 The hours are from 7.30am–9.00am and 3pm-6pm on school days.
-Enrolment forms are available at the school office.
+Enrolment forms can be found at www.ourplacejerra.com.au

 Students are provided with a safe and secure meeting place where they can mix with friends and enjoy developmentally appropriate activities and active sports.
 A nutritious breakfast is provided each morning and afternoon tea and a late snack is provided each afternoon.

 Our Place also provides vacation care in the school holidays.

 Allergy Friendly School